-If the vacancies are not filled at the adjourned meeting, the retiring Directors, or such of them as have not had their vacancies filled, shall be deemed to have been reelected at the adjourned meeting, the existing Directors may appoint a Director who will hold the position until the next Annual General Meeting.
+If any of the vacancies of retiring Directors are not filled, the existing Directors may appoint a Director who will hold the position until the next Annual General Meeting.
 A person is eligible for election as a director of the company if they:

-(a) are a member of the company and have been a member for at least twelve (12) months, or a representative of a member of the company (appointed under clause 24)
+- are a member of the company and have been a member for at least twelve (12) (a) months, or a representative of a member of the company (appointed under clause - are nominated by two members or representatives of members entitled to vote (b) (unless the person was previously elected as a director at a general meeting and has been a director since that meeting), give the company their signed consent to act as a director of the company, - (c) - (d) must not have a criminal record. - must have experience in business procedures along with good communications (e) skills including basic computer literacy, and

-- (b) are nominated by two members or representatives of members entitled to vote (unless the person was previously elected as a director at a general meeting and has been a director since that meeting), - (c) give the company their signed consent to act as a director of the company, - (d) must not have a criminal record, - (e) must have experience in business procedures along with good communications skills including basic computer literacy, and - (f) are not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.11 The directors may appoint a person as a director to fill a casual vacancy or as an additional director if that person: - (a) is a member of the company, or a representative of a member of the company appointed under clause 24 - (b) gives the company their signed consent to act as a director of the company, and - (c) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.12 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a general meeting, but for no other purpose.
+- (f) are not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.11 The directors may appoint a person as a director to fill a casual vacancy or as an additional director if that person: - (a) is a member of the company, or a representative of a member of the company appointed under clause 24 - (b) gives the company their signed consent to act as a director of the company, and - (c) is not ineligible to be a director under the Corporations Act or the ACNC Act. - 39.12 If the number of directors is reduced to fewer than three or is less than the number required for a quorum, the continuing directors may act for the purpose of increasing the number of directors to three (or higher if required for a quorum) or calling a general meeting, but for no other purpose.